MariosGkMeng/Straightforward-Obsidian2Latex/README.md

-⚠️⚠️An additional step needed before you can use this plugin!
+⚠️⚠️Additional steps needed before you can use this plugin:
+- Install BRAT (see below)
+- Install the QuickAdd community plugin, then navigate to the settings of this plugin and click to create the QuickAdd rules

+If any problems arise, feel free to email me at marios.gkionis@proton.me.

 # Ultimate LaTeX Converter

 - [Comparisons to other converters](#comparisons-to-other-converters)